 - Caméra Café: Paolo Bitta, one of the two main characters of the Italian version, is illiterate by choice (and proud of it), obnoxiously ignorant about almost everything, can be an arrogant bully towards some of his co-workers, and cheats on his wife with hookers.

 - Cheers: Cliff, normally just a Know-Nothing Know-It-All, can dip into this in his worse moments.
 His Little Known Facts are completely made up, totally inane, and utterly at odds with reality, but Cliff gets very upset if anyone calls him out on this.
 One episode even has him threatening to leave the bar when napkins start showing up rattling off facts that are accurate.
 He managed to screw up a certain win of several thousand dollars on Jeopardy! because he refused to admit his idiotic answer was wrong.

-- Drake & Josh: Drake Parker is a self-centered, narcissistic, womanizing, Book Dumb Brainless Beauty who cannot pronounce 'America' correctly, has never heard of New Jersey, and once dropped his phone in soup to see if it could float.
+- Drake & Josh: Drake Parker is a self-centered, narcissistic, Book Dumb womanizer who cannot pronounce 'America' correctly, has never heard of New Jersey, and once dropped his phone in soup to see if it could float.

 Josh: How do you even get dressed by yourself?!